Tughril II: Family

-One of his wives was the sister of Izz al-Din Hasan Qipchaq, one of the powerful amirs of the time.
-They married in 1188–9.
-Another wife was Mumina Khatun.
+His only wife was Mumina Khatun.
 She was the mother of his son, Arslan-Shah.
-After Tughril's death, Sultan Ghiyath ad-Din Mas'ud gave her to Sham al-Din Eldiguz.
+After Tughril's death, Sultan Ghiyath ad-Din Mas'ud married her to Sham al-Din Eldiguz.
 He took her to Barda.
-With him, she had two sons, the Atabeg Muhammad Jahan Pahlavan and Atabeg Qizil Arslan.
-His only daughter married Jalal al-Din Mangubirni.
+With him, she had two sons, Atabeg Muhammad Jahan Pahlavan and Atabeg Qizil Arslan.
+She died in 1175–76, and was buried in her own mausoleum in Nakhchivan, Azerbaijan.